AdobeDocs/workfront-known-issues.en/help/maintenance/current-updates.md

 *Timesheets*

-When a user attempts to log [!UICONTROL hours] to a task on their timesheet, the hours do not autosave, and the user sees the following error:
+When a user attempts to log hours to a task on their timesheet, the hours do not autosave, and the user sees the following error:

 "We're sorry, but your save failed because someone else tried to save this project at the same time.
 Please try to save again."